How to Lose Weight When You Have Hypothyroidism

 Skipping the first meal of the day winds up slowing down your metabolism and makes you more hungry later in the day.

 Motivation plays a key role in keeping your thyroid problems from causing you to gain weight.
-This, along with discipline, will help you maintain good habits and stay ahead of the game.
+Furthermore, this, along with discipline, will help you maintain good habits and stay ahead of the game.